Brault Success Story

-One of the partners remembered Brault from a Chart Study and Revenue Projection we conducted for his previous company.
-And, based on this previous experience, he invited to complete a detailed review of the practice’s charts.
-The additional income we uncovered amounted to $2.2M – revenue they could have been collecting all along, which made a very compelling business case for partnering Brault rather than continuing to do billing in-house.
+One of the partners invited Brault to complete a detailed review of their practice’s charts.
+And the additional income we uncovered amounted to $2.2M – revenue they could have been collecting all along, which made a very compelling business case for partnering Brault.
 Excited at such a sizeable improvement, we double- and triple-checked the figures, then presented the findings to the leadership team.
-But to our surprise, not everyone was thrilled with the result.

 Intelligent Practice Solutions

 Initial Financial Analysis.
 Obviously, unveiling millions in found money requires a chart study based on sophisticated statistical analysis–a deep dive into metrics that few companies ever check.
 We call them the seven intrinsic medical practice revenue drivers, none of which is related directly to the billing process.